ATHIFAHS/BI-Analyst-Project-1/README.md

 - **Changes quarterly**: The churn rate increased quarterly and consistently exceeded 80% in Q4 of 2020 and 2021, indicating a critical issue with customer retention.
 Despite the high turnover rate, the company managed to show a significant increase in repeat customers each quarter, with a record high of 291 repeat customers in Q4 2021.
 In contrast, there is a consistent decline in new customer numbers from Q1 to Q4 in both years.
 There is a clear quarterly trend where Q3 of 2020 had the highest total customers, while Q2 of 2021 similarly had high numbers.

 ### Sales Trends and Insights
 - **Annual pattern**: In 2021, the company experienced a 7.5% decrease in sales.
-This is due to a decrease in total orders by 2.4%, total order quantity by 4.5%, total customers by 0.1%, and total new customers by 54.6%, as well as a high churn rate.
+In this case, the decrease in total customers and new customers by 0.1% and 54.6%, respectively, as well as the high churn rate, led to a decrease in total orders and order quantities by 2.4% and 4.5%, respectively.
-- **Quarter pattern**: After peaking in the third quarter of 2020, the company's sales continued to decline, with a significant drop in the fourth quarter of 2021.
+- **Quarter pattern**: Peak sales occurred in Q3 2020 at approximately $250,000, marking a strong mid-year performance.
+After peaking in the third quarter of 2020, the company's sales continued to decline, with a significant drop in the fourth quarter of 2021, falling below $200,000.
+The peak for 2021 was in Q2 2021 at approximately $240,000, which is similar to Q3 2020 but reflected a decrease in overall customer retention.
-- **Based on product categories**:
-- **Based on City**:

 ![Image](https://github.com/user-attachments/assets/04a216f1-e210-4cf9-a88e-618fce1ac0e3)
 ### Product Performance